 Disclosure: This post is sponsored by Dwellbee.
 All opinions, images and love of decorating small spaces are 100% mine.

-I posted earlier this week about the design plans for our small back foyer.
+I posted earlier this week about the design plans for our small mudroom.
 Which you may recall was actually just a big blank wall in the kitchen.

-I’ve had readers ask for more ‘how I go from blank walls to finished design’ blog posts, and this back foyer is a good place to dive into that process.
+I’ve had readers ask for more ‘how I go from blank walls to finished design’ blog posts, and this little mudroom is a good place to dive into that process.

 Decorating should be fun not overwhelming!
 Think about your priorities for the space and the look you want.

 A few things played into my design of this space:

 - The main goal was storage, storage, storage

 First, a look back at how the space started, because I think you can’t really appreciate a good ‘after’ till you see a space’s beginnings.